 Pricing.
 Standard sizes are $60, $120 and $250.
 However, I can print in custom format - please contact me for more information.
 Also, artist proofs or special editions will be priced higher.

 Archival matte paper.
 Each is printed on high quality Epson enhanced matte paper.

 Ready to frame.
 Printed with a one inch white border to allow for flexibility in framing.

 Time Frame.
 Most will ship within 2-3 days.
-If the piece is out of stock then the shipping time will be 4-5 days.
-I will email you within 24 hours or receiving the order to let you know the status.
+If the piece is out of stock then the shipping time will be 4-6 business days.

 Giclée (pronounced jee-klay or zhee-klay) is a French word coined in 1991 by printmaker Jack Duganne for fine art digital prints made on inkjet printers.
 It is a term often used by frame shops, galleries, and artists (including me) to mean high quality reproduction printing.